-In a contentious political climate, PPIC is promoting constructive dialogue.
+In contentious times, PPIC is promoting constructive dialogue.

-For nearly a decade, PPIC’s Speaker Series on California’s Future has brought together leaders from across the political and geographic spectrum with a common goal—to think critically, constructively, and collaboratively about realistic solutions to California’s challenges.
-In the midst of an important election, PPIC’s 2018 series focused on giving Californians a better understanding of how current and future leaders intend to address these challenges.
-Highlights include:
+PPIC’s 2020 Speaker Series on California’s Future brought together thought leaders from across the political and geographic spectrum with a common goal—to think critically, constructively, and collaboratively about realistic solutions to our current challenges.
+The series relies on the support of leading corporate and philanthropic partners.

 We hosted 13 events in this series, plus an event in our annual Sutton Family Speaker Series.
 This is by far the largest number of speaker series events we have hosted in any one year—but the need for dialogue is also greater than ever.